Specialist Seating for People with Dwarfism

 Summary

-When choosing the right specialist seating for people with dwarfism, we recommend that you always ensure you’ve got the right measurements – particularly for seat height!
+When choosing the right specialist seating for petite people and those with dwarfism, we recommend that you always ensure you’ve got the right measurements — particularly for seat height!
 If your client wants a riser recliner chair, they will likely need a bespoke made-to-measure chair to suit their needs.
 Our team will be happy to help with specifying one.
 However, if your client needs a care chair then we recommend Little Lento.
 All measurements can be altered without tools and the chair was designed especially for people under 5’2″.
-So, it is ideal the ideal chair for people with dwarfism.
+So, it is the ideal chair for people with dwarfism.

 Date Published